What is the purpose of FASPE?

 I’m a professional and I want to take part in FASPE.
 Is this possible?

-Currently, FASPE is only available for professional school students.
+Currently, FASPE is only available for professional school students and working journalists who receieved their undergraduate degree in the past five years.
 The FASPE Steering Committee is considering a program for current professional and retired practitioners in the future.
 If this is of interest to you, please email Thorin Tritter, at TTTritter@FASPE.info.

 I’ve traveled to Poland or Germany before.
 Am I still eligible?